 In this article, we will look at global stock market indexes, regional stock market indexes, and national stock market indexes around the world, as well as some important considerations for investors looking to gain exposure using these indexes.

 Global Stock Market Indexes

 Global stock market indexes track equities from all around the world.
 For example, the MSCI World Index tracks large and mid-cap equities across 23 developed countries covering approximately 85% of the free float-adjusted market capitalization in each country.

-Along with the MSCI, the most popular global stock market indexes include:
+Along with the MSCI, some of the most popular global stock market indexes include: